MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * Concurrency (many users reading and/or writing shared data)
 * A transaction consists of a series of read or write operations
 * Correctness:
-    * The concurrency dimension (e.g. don't sell the same item to two different people, do nto overdraw from the same account when two people are accessing it)
+    * The concurrency dimension (e.g. don't sell the same item to two different people, do not overdraw from the same account when two people are accessing it)
     * The fault tolerance dimension (e.g. transferring money from one account to another when failure occurs in between withdrawing from one account and depositing in another)
 * The database system needs to define and ensure correctness in the presence of concurrency and failures
     * And then come up with mechanisms that will always ensure this